top of page

 This competition is open to students of all levels.
 Déclamation is recitation of a poem from the approved list.
 A Liste de Déclamations is included in these webpages.
 Only these poems are acceptable for presentation at Congrès.
 Students with French background or FLES training enrolled in Levels 1, 2, 3, 4 or higher should be classified 1F, 2F, 3F, 4F or COF.
 Spectators are permitted at this event.

-NEW FOR 2024: Three students may compete at each level
+Three students may compete at each level.

 Conditions: